googlearchive/drive-dredit/java/README.md

     1. Set the default MIME types `text/plain` and `text/html`, and the default extensions `txt` and `html`.
     1. Ensure that the set of redirect URIs includes the URI of the Google App Engine application created in step 1 (i.e. `https://your_app_id.appspot.com`).
 The same URL must be provided for the `Open URL` and `Create URL` fields.
     1. Add the `Google API Scopes` of `https://www.googleapis.com/auth/userinfo.email`, `https://www.googleapis.com/auth/userinfo.profile` and `https://www.googleapis.com/auth/drive.install`.
-    1. For icons, use the example icons  provided in the `chromewebstore` directory checked out from the `google-drive-sdk-samples` project in step 2.
+    1. For icons, use the example icons  provided in the `chromewebstore` directory.
 1. [Download and install the Google Plugin for Eclipse](https://developers.google.com//appengine/docs/java/tools/eclipse)
 1. In Eclipse, [create a new Google App Engine project](https://developers.google.com//appengine/docs/java/tools/eclipse#Creating_a_Project), unchecking **Use Google Web Toolkit** and **Generate project sample code**.
 1. Copy the contents of the `java/` directory to the root of the Google App Engine project.